sf-wdi-18/notes/lectures/week-01/day_3_functions_and_dom/dawn/intro-to-functions.md

 	return num * num;
 }
 ```
-Question: What is the fundamental difference between an algorithm and a function?
+Question: What are the fundamental differences between an algorithm and a function?

 ---

 ##Components of a function

-The **parameters** also known as **arguments* are what is passed into the function, aka the *input*.
-There can be multiple parameters.
+The **parameters** also known as *arguments* are what is passed into the function; there can be multiple.

 ```
 var iHaveParameters = function(firstParam, secondParam, heyImTheThirdParam) {